constellationcolon/essayer/_drafts/defaults.md

 accessed.
 For academic publishing at least, such a model would be a no-brainer; why do the likes of Elsevier deserve 30% profit margins{% sidenote %}
-    In 2019, RELX, Elsevier's parent company, reported a profit margin of 31.6% [{% cite elsevier-2019 -l 2 %}].
+    In 2019, {% sc RELX %}, Elsevier's parent company, reported a profit margin of 31.6% [{% cite elsevier-2019 -l 2 %}].
 {% endsidenote %} for simply throwing academic research—often publicly
 funded—behind a private paywall on the internet?
 I wholeheartedly agree, too,